beatass/Wine-analysis/README.md

 #### For white wine

 The box plots analysis showed many outliers for a quite few variables.
-To remove them the Tukey's method has been used.
-This way an outlier is calculated as 1.5 times interquartile range (IQR).
+To remove them the **Tukey's method** has been used.
+This way an outlier is calculated as **1.5 times interquartile range (IQR)**.
 To get more insights we have also plotted a heat map of co-correlations between features (after outliers extraction) and we have explored them in more details.
 To better visualize relationships of discrete values we have used a bar plots while to visualize a continuous ones we have used a scatter plots.

-We have apllied ML models to make a predictions of wine quality and our analysis showed that the best prediction is given by Random Forest model with the accuracy score equal to 86 % while the poorest one is given by Naive Bayes model with the accuracy score equal to 66 %.
-We have also used a GridSearch to find the best hyperparameters of Random Forest model and to check if that result can be improved.
-By virtue the GridSearch method we did not manage to improve the result since we got a slightly worse one, with the accuracy score equal to 83%.
+We have apllied ML models to make a predictions of wine quality and our analysis showed that **the best prediction** is given by **Random Forest model** with the accuracy score equal to **86 %** while the **poorest one** is given by **Naive Bayes model** with the accuracy score equal to **66 %**.
+We have also used a **GridSearch** to find **the best hyperparameters of Random Forest model** and to check if that result can be improved.
+By virtue the **GridSearch method we did not manage to improve the result** since we got a slightly worse one, with the accuracy score equal to **83%**.

 Model | Accuracy
 ------------ | -------------